uchicago-cs/cmsc22000/website/content/labs/lab8.md

 {{% /warning %}}

-Go ahead and add a `.travis.yml` file to your repository with the following contents:
+Add a `.travis.yml` file to your repository with the following contents:

     language: c